akretion/factur-x-libreoffice-extension/README.rst

 How it works
 ------------

+Get the sample invoice for your language:

+* in English: **factur-X_english_invoice_sample.ods**
+* In French: **factur-X_modele_facture_francais.ods**

-Get the sample invoice **factur-X_FR_modele.ods** (or find the one for your language if it exists).
-You should personnalize this invoice sample for your company.
+You should cutomize this invoice sample for your company (replace the company name, address, logo, VAT number, etc).

-The macro to generate Factur-X invoices will work if you respect the following conditions:
+The macro to generate Factur-X invoices will work if the spreadsheet complies with the following rules:

 1. The speadsheet must have at least 2 tabs.
 #.
 The 1st tab must contain the invoice.
 It is that tab which is exported to PDF.